robert-godlewski/robert-godlewski/README.md

 ## Projects on the side:
 - Portfolio Website that provides all of my projects - GitPages, HTML5, CSS3, Bootstrap - https://robert-godlewski.github.io/
-- CRM web application - Flask (Python) and Bootstrap - https://github.com/robert-godlewski/crm_app.git
+- CRM web application - Flask (Python) and Bootstrap - Repository = https://github.com/robert-godlewski/crm_app.git or Live AWS site = http://35.162.237.112/
 - Reddit Clone with a group - Flask (python) - https://github.com/robert-godlewski/reddit_clone.git

 # Currently Learning:
-- Algorithms through Coding Dojo and LeetCode using JavaScript.
+- Algorithms through Coding Dojo and LeetCode using Python and JavaScript.
 - Django Python Web Framework.
-- AWS

 # My Music:
 As mentioned before, I am a music producer who goes by Comet of Dreams.
 In music I have an Associates Degree in Audio Engineering and a background in playing guitar, drums, and synthesizers to compuse my own music.
 I've fully produced 2 EPs currently on streaming services.
 Feel free to listen: